jgardona/leetfy/README.md

 # leetfy
-Leetfy encodes and transforms your text in leet using low frequency leetcode, or full frequency leetcode.
+Leetfy encodes and transforms your text in leet using low frequency leetcode, or high frequency leetcode.
 Low frequency leetcode is good for passwords, as you aren't using a full leet dialect, and it can enhance your passwords quality.

 * **Install**